ehicks71/resume/README.md

 *Wake Forest University (2012 - Present)*

 #### Associate Directory, Digital Product Architecture (2019 - Present)
-*Advancement Information Technology (AIT)*
+*University Advancement, ADS, Advancement Information Technology (AIT)*

 ##### Leadership
+* Lead Digital Architect team made up of project leads in documenting our processes, standards, and web applications.
 * Lead Digital Operations team in identifying and documenting tools our team is responsible for managing and maintaining.
+* Strategic leader for WordPress development team in replacing custom themes with Gutenberg compatible plugins using main WFU Gutenberg them.
+* Training and onboarding 2 new WordPress backend developers and 1 new WordPress frontend developer.
-* Lead React development team in refining devlopment workflow.
+* Lead React development team in refining development workflow.
 * Lead product team in refining design processes to keep pace with development team.
 * Lead discussions on how to improve release cycles to be more manageable and realistic.
 * Lead React developers in learning how to implement unit testing.
-* Lead Digital Architect team made up of project leads in documenting our processes, standards, and web applications.
 * Managed contractor writing and implementing a custom WordPress plugin and theme per scoped requirements.
-* Served as scrum master for React develompent team using Jira.
+* Served as scrum master for React develompent team using Jira and ClickUp.
+* Served as scrum master for WordPress development team using ClickUp.
 * Helped remove roadblocks including issues with codebases.
 * Shared development knowledge with development team to help them grow.